wkjagt/WebGlue/README.md

 [Symfony HttpFoundation](https://github.com/symfony/HttpFoundation) Request and Response object, and a very simple router.
 I find it helps me a lot for quick prototyping and small projects.

+#Usage

+Very simple:

+1. Instantiate WebGlue
+2. Add services to instance using array notation *(optional)*
+3. Add routes using following syntax `$app-><method>(<route>, <callback>);`
+4. Your callback will get 3 arguments passed to it: the WebGlue instance, a request object, a response object
+5. Modify the response to your needs.
+You don't need to return it.

+#Examples

 ##Hello Willem

 ```php